malhaar2002/h2know-django/README.md

 <p> Our platform works by simply reading the amount of water passed through a flow rate sensor connected to an Arduino module, and presenting this data in fun and intuitive ways </p>

-<p>Here are screenshots from the website that we created as a means to communicate our message and provide basic functionality.
-This functionality was later removed from the website as we converted our application from a web based platform to an android and iOS application, which you can check out <a href="https://github.com/malhaar2002/h2know-flutter">here</a>.
+<p>This website was created as a means to communicate our message and provide basic functionality.
+This functionality was later removed from the website as we scaled up and converted our application from a web based platform to an android and iOS application, which you can check out <a href="https://github.com/malhaar2002/h2know-flutter">here</a>.